 Another tool option, use a stick blender (immersion blender).
 They are a handy tool that takes up a lot less kitchen space than a food processor or high powered blender for smaller kitchens.
 Be sure to puree in a tall pot in the kitchen sink to reduce splatter (and wear an apron!).

-Serve over your favorite pasta noodle.
+- Serve over your favorite pasta noodle.
 It's a good basic spaghetti sauce, or for penne or rotini (corkscrew).
-For a low carb dinner, serve over zucchini noodles.
-It also makes a terrific pizza sauce.

 I used to can this sauce with a pressure canner so it was pantry stable.
 Now I just freeze the finished sauce.

-For instructions on preparing canned tomatoes, check out these resources:
+For instructions on preparing canned tomatoes, check out this article from Simply Canning.

 📖 Recipe